Sell Your House to Avoid Foreclosure in Florida

 Reference: Florida Statutes §45.031

-- Florida is a judicial foreclosure state — the lender must file a lawsuit and get a court judgment before selling your home.
+• Florida is a judicial foreclosure state, so the lender usually has to file a lawsuit and get court approval before a foreclosure sale.

 Legal Questions Specific to Your Situation